Shape Entropy of a Reconfigurable Ising Surface

 How are these states distributed in energy?
 The ``density of shapes'' (i.e. the number of shapes in a given energy range) for the finite 12-cone patch is strikingly close to Gaussian, as shown in Fig.~\ref{gaussian}.
-It is tempting to consider this outcome as an expression of the Central Limit Theorem for multiple nearly independent energetic contributions from different disclinations, but the stronger deviations from a Gaussian shape seen in a similarly-sized periodic patch argue against a simple application of this notion.
-It is likely that quasi-random finite-size effects in the finite patch, when combined with medium-range effectively many-body elastic interactions, generate a complexity sufficient to reproduce a roughly central-limit-like behavior.
+It is tempting to consider this outcome as an expression of the central limit theorem for multiple nearly independent energetic contributions from different disclinations, but the stronger deviations from a Gaussian shape seen in a similarly-sized periodic patch argue against a simple application of this notion.
+The distribution for the finite patch may be more Gaussian because its boundary condition produces multiple symmetry-distinct pentagonal disclinations within the patch and these heterogeneous local environments, under the action of elastic interactions that span the entire patch, yield something closer to the requirements of the central limit theorem.
+In contrast, every pentagonal disclination under periodic boundary conditions is symmetry-equivalent.
+For less well-ordered disclination networks we anticipate the periodic case to more closely approach the finite-patch distribution.